prod0ad/0ad_ancient_empires/README.md

 0 A.D: Ancient Empires
 ===================

-A mod for the RTS Game 0 A.D.
+Work in progress mod for the RTS Game 0 A.D.
-To install you need the SVN version of 0 A.D.
+To install you need the SVN version of the game.
 "Download Zip" -> Unzip it into binary/data/mods of your SVN installation.

 MISC CHANGES